konecnyjakub/mytester/README.md

 #### Parameters for test methods

-Test methods of TestCase descendants can take one parameter.
+Test methods of TestCase descendants can take one or more parameters.
 You can provide a name of a public method from the class which returns an array with DataProvider attribute.
-It can be a list of value, in that case the method will be run multiple time, every time with one value from the list.
+It should be an array of arrays.
 Example:

 ```php
 <?php